dstackai/dstack/docs/docs/dev-environments.md

 ## Manage fleets

-By default, `dstack apply` reuses `idle` instances from an existing [fleet](concepts/fleets.md), or automatically creates a new fleet via backends.

 ### Creation policy

+By default, when you run `dstack apply` with a dev environment, task, or service, `dstack` reuses `idle` instances from an existing [fleet](concepts/fleets.md).
+If no `idle` instances matching the requirements, it automatically creates a new fleet using backends.

 To ensure `dstack apply` doesn't create a new fleet but reuses an existing one, pass `-R` (or `--reuse`) to `dstack apply`.